jahaskell53/loyal-network/README.md

 ## [Whitepaper](https://kobisbeef.com/loyalnetwork.pdf)

-This project was created by Nishant Bakrhu, Jakobi Haskell, and Brian Delgado.
+This project was created by Nishant Bakhru, Jakobi Haskell, and Brian Delgado.